foxdonut/meiosis/helpers/router-setup/README.md

 };
 ```

 Next, add links to your application.
-You can either use hard-coded paths, or the `toPath` function.
+You can either use hard-coded paths, or the `toUrl` function.

 ## Using Hard-Coded Paths